 "Master Bear Charmer," 1959 / Harold Maples Editorial Cartoon Collection, Texas Christian University Library Special Collections

-Moscow Nights, just out from HarperCollins, used materials from the Van Cliburn Piano Competition Archive and many other sources.
+Moscow Nights, published by HarperCollins, used materials from the Van Cliburn Piano Competition Archive and many other sources.
 Author Nigel Cliff takes us back to 1958, when Van Cliburn won the first Tchaikovsky Competition in Moscow, despite tensions between the U.S. and the U.S.S.R.
 Samples can be read online at HarperCollins and Amazon.
-Also just out from Knopf is Stuart Isacoff's When the World Stopped to Listen: Van Cliburn's Cold War Triumph.
+Also out from Knopf is Stuart Isacoff's When the World Stopped to Listen: Van Cliburn's Cold War Triumph.